moheladwy/Solutions_Codeforces_Problems/README.md

     mohamed.h.eladwy@gmail.com

-This Repositary includes my Solutions for Codeforces Problems that I have Solved.
+This repositary includes my solutions for codeforces problems that I have solved.

-this maybe not the best solution for the problem but it got accepted with a good performance.
+This maybe not the best solution for the problem, but it got accepted with a good performance.

-I hope this repositry helps u to find the solution u r looking for.
+I hope this repositry helps you to find and understand the solution of the problem you are looking for.

+Best regards,

-best regards, Mohamed Hussein Eladwy.
+Mohamed Hussein Eladwy.